-Open the eBlocker settings and go to the menu "IP Anonymization" > tab "DNS".
-Click on the "Flush cache" button at the bottom of the page to clear the eBlocker DNS cache.
+Open the eBlocker settings and go to the menu "DNS-Firewall".
+Click on the "Empty DNS Cache" button at the bottom of the page to clear the eBlocker DNS cache.

 Open the command prompt.
 You will also find the prompt if you search for "cmd".

 In the command prompt, type "ipconfig /flushdns" and Windows' DNS cache will be cleared.